 About This Malaysia Itinerary

-I spent a month in Malaysia from December – January (my second time in this beautiful country!).
+I spent a month in Malaysia from December – January.
+It was my second time in this beautiful country!
 I hung around a little longer in Kuala Lumpur and Ipoh because I had to work as I was travelling, however, two weeks in Malaysia is ample time for a first trip.

 If you are short on time, you can also “cherry-pick” and condense this Malaysia itinerary down to seven days.
 Additional suggestions for extending your time in Malaysia are provided at the end of the article.